 6. Give Your Protagonist an Obstacle

-According to Lisa Cron, author of Wired for Story, the most effective Hollywood scripts provide the protagonist (the main character) with obstacles that he or she would never want to tackle.
-When you write scenarios and stories, make sure your protagonist has one or more obstacles to overcome.
+According to Lisa Cron, author of Wired for Story, the most effective Hollywood scripts provide the protagonist (the main character) with challenging obstacles.
+When you write scenarios and stories, ensure your protagonist has one or more barriers to overcome.
 Otherwise, the story will fall flat.

 For example, rather than teach five rules for proper email etiquette, tell a story about the employee who lost a client due to his informal emails.
-And show how the employee, who begged to not lose his job, overcame his poor skills to become excellent at writing emails to clients.
+Then, show how the employee redeemed himself and overcame his ineffective email skills to become an excellent communicator.

 7. Make the Protagonist Change

-In a podcast interview with Lisa Cron, the author mentioned above, she noted how the key to storytelling is to have the protagonist change as a result of overcoming an obstacle.
-Apparently, watching a protagonist evolve through adversity is a key way to entice learners into your story.
-When you write a longer scenario or story, create a protagonist who at the start, doesn’t have the best attitude or who is resistant to change.
-It will be more likely to grab your readers.
+In a podcast interview with Lisa Cron mentioned above, she noted that the key to storytelling is for the protagonist to change due to overcoming an obstacle.
+Watching a protagonist evolve through adversity will entice learners into your story.
+Try this approach when you write a longer scenario or story.
+It will be more likely to engage your audience.

 Strategies from User Experience